 If this is for an outside project, unfortunately I won’t be able to field that.
 You may want to check out Codeable, where you can post tasks to a list of WordPress experts.

-Unfortunately, my focus is fully on custom builds right now and I’m not currently taking on any theme modification projects so I won’t be able to help here.
-You may want to check out Codeable, where you can post tasks to a list of WordPress experts.
+Unfortunately, my focus is fully custom builds right now so I’m not currently taking on any theme modification projects.
+That being said, I won’t be able to help here but you may want to check out Codeable, where you can post tasks to a list of WordPress experts.

 I’m so glad to hear you love a project I’ve done to that degree!
-However, I build almost exclusively one-off custom builds so a majority of the projects that I do are based on designs created specifically for the end client.
+However, I build almost exclusively one-off custom builds so a majority of the projects that I do are built from designs provided by the end client.
 Any theme based off those designs are exclusively for their use, as well.
 That being said, I can’t sell you the theme any project uses.

 I accept PayPal, checks and all major credit cards.
 All invoicing is done through Freshbooks.